How to Become a Locksmith | Locksmith Training and Certification

 2. Obtain the tools needed to provide locksmithing, safe, and key services.

-3. Find a place to apprentice as a locksmith, which typically involves free labor in order to practice a craft.
+3. Find a place to apprentice as a locksmith, which typically involves free labor to practice a craft.

 4. Consider finding a school to obtain certification as a locksmith, such as an online training program.